Abacela: Winegrowing and Winemaking

-One year later, using fourth leaf grapes, Earl crafted America's first varietal tempranillo to win first place in an international wine competition (2001 San Francisco International Wine Competition) besting all 19 Spanish tempranillo entries.
+One year later, using fourth leaf grapes, Earl crafted America's first varietal Tempranillo to win first place internationally at the 2001 San Francisco International Wine Competition, besting all 19 Spanish Tempranillo entries.
 Doing so clearly established the critical role of variety-site climate matching to production of quality Tempranillo wine.
 This was confirmed when their 2005 Reserve became America's first varietal Tempranillo to receive a gold medal in Spain's own Tempranillo al Mundo competition.

 Vineyards and Varietals

-Today, Abacela's Fault Line Vineyards (31 hectares ~76 acres) produces Tempranillo and an array of other site-climate matched grape varieties such as Albariño, Grenache, Malbec, Syrah, Tinta Amarela, and Tannat.
+Today, Abacela's Fault Line Vineyards cultivates 76 acre producing Tempranillo and an array of other site-climate matched grape varieties Albariño, Grenache, Malbec, Syrah, Tinta Amarela, and Tannat.

 Climate Research

 Earl and his son Gregory Jones, Abacela's chief executive officer appointed in July 2021, have played an important role in research on the effect of climate on wine grape production.
 Their findings show that "climate, plays a very significant role in determining the style and overall quality of wine from a given region, even within a vineyard (mesoclimates), and that year-to-year variations in the quantity and quality of vintages are controlled by climate variability."